typlatt/Synapse/README.md

 - HIPAA-compliant data handling & governance
 - I imagine there is a lot more data fields that could be extracted in a real world scenario.
 - Depending on the confidence score of the LLM extraction, I would consider adding a fallback method based on pattern matching. ```Regex Baby!!```
+- Logs would be pushed to a centralized logging platform or picked up by some sort of log ingestion

 ## 🚀 Setup